OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 When that is the case you have to look how bad it is.
 Here is a list of issues we have seen in the past that might cause differences:

--  loss of precision: It can happen that some precision is lost in reading and writing values from the restart files (e.g. computations are in double precision but restart is in single precision).
+-  Loss of precision: It can happen that some precision is lost in reading and writing values from the restart files (e.g. computations are in double precision but restart is in single precision).
 When we expect that the model updates of the data-assimilation algorithm are